julzaza/wildwitchherbs/_posts/2026-01-24-folk-traditions-spring-renewal.md

 It was **open**.

-As explored in **[How Cultures Worldwide Understood the Spring Equinox](/spring-equinox-global-folklore/)** as a moment of unstable balance, this seasonal threshold weakened boundaries — between cold and warmth, life and decay, human and spirit.
+As discussed in **[How Cultures Worldwide Understood the Spring Equinox](/spring-equinox-global-folklore/)**, the equinox represented a moment of unstable balance, weakening boundaries between cold and warmth, life and decay, and the human and spirit worlds.

 Renewal did not arrive freely.
 It had to be **protected**.